gpagano97/TASE-RK-methods/README.md

 Array with the TASE-RK methods to apply; in particular:

-• 20 corresponds to the TASE-RK with s = p = 2, using the midpoint rule as underlying explicit RK;
+• 20 corresponds to the TASE-RK with $s = p = 2$, using the midpoint rule as underlying explicit RK;

-• 30 corresponds to the TASE-RK with s = p = 3, using the Ralston’s method as underlying explicit RK;
+• 30 corresponds to the TASE-RK with $s = p = 3$, using the Ralston’s method as underlying explicit RK;

-• 40 corresponds to the TASE-RK with s = p = 4, using the Kutta’s method as underlying explicit RK.
+• 40 corresponds to the TASE-RK with $s = p = 4$, using the Kutta’s method as underlying explicit RK.

 For example, if we want to use methods 20 and 30, then Method=[20,30].
 We will later show an example where we apply all the TASE-RK methods using the same main program.